Union Aid Abroad – APHEDA: Criticisms and controversies

-The rise of independence movements in Indonesia occurred in 1976–2005.

 In 2002, the acting prime minister John Howard's visit to Indonesia was not well received by the government officials.
 Government officials cancelled scheduled meetings with Howard as it was believed Australia was in support of the West Papua and Aceh independence movements.
 Howard claimed Australia was not in support of the political tensions in the region.
 However, the controversies had arisen due to Australian Aid monetary contributions towards APHEDA.
 At the time, APHEDA were said to be utilising funding to establish Indonesian trade union training programs.
 Through this, it is said APHEDA were partially responsible for the strike which occurred against the Shangri-La Hotel chain at the end of 2000 for the hotel-chain workers right to freedom of association.
-The strike required police interference and had several legal implications for strikers.
+The strike was broken up by local police after 4 days and had several legal implications for strikers.
 Fines were issued to the unions and staff involved lost their job.

-The above behaviour was not considered by Indonesian political powers to be in line with the expectations of an Australian non-government organisation, this therefore is said to be the reason many criticisms were upheld against the organisation by some.